Huge protest vote pushes Italy towards deadlock

 If the results are confirmed the only possibility looks like a "grand coalition" combining right and left, like the one Monti led for a year.
 But politicians said before the vote this could not work for long and would struggle to work decisively.

-Monti helped save Italy from a debt crisis when Rome's borrowing costs were spiralling out of control, but few Italians now see him as the saviour of the country, in its longest recession for 20 years.
+Monti helped save Italy from a debt crisis when Rome's borrowing costs were spiraling out of control, but few Italians now see him as the savior of the country, in its longest recession for 20 years.

 "I'm sick of the scandals and the stealing," said Paolo Gentile, a 49-year-old Rome lawyer who voted for 5-Star.